HigherOrderCO/HVM/HOW.md

 And all the other "hardcore" functional programming tools are compatible.
 Y-Combinators, Scott-Encodings, Church-Encodings and the like work just fine.
-It is a common (and annoying) misconception that this is limit is any relevant in practice.
+It is a common (and annoying) misconception that this limit is any relevant in practice.
 C programmers survived without closures, for decades.
 Rust programmers live well with far more restrictive limitations on what shapes of programs they're allowed to write.
 HVM has all sorts of extremely high-level closures you